A BluesWax Reprint

 doesn't bother me at all!

-I just hope that people realize that I have the Blues to offer and
+I just hope that people realize that I have the Blues to offer

-more, that there is so much more!
+and more, that there is so much more!
 I love music and love playing

-the guitar and singing--I've dedicated a good deal of my life to
+the guitar and singing--I've dedicated a good deal of my life

-as Ray Charles, as far as I’m concerned.
+just as soulful as Ray Charles, as far as I’m concerned.

 BW: I think that Powerhouse was one of the 1970’s

 finest young bands.
-Tell us about the players and the history of
+Tell us about the players and the history

-Powerhouse.
+of Powerhouse.

-TP: In Washington, D.C., in the early 1970s there was a Blues Band
+TP: In Washington, D.C., in the early 1970s there was a Blues

-guitar, Jim Cole on vocals and slide guitar, Pierre Beauregard on
+on guitar, Jim Cole on vocals and slide guitar, Pierre Beauregard

-After leaving The Montgomery Band and returning back to D.C., it
+James Montgomery.
+After leaving The Montgomery Band and returning

-was then that I met the guys in Crawlin’ King Snake.
-I was
+back to D.C., it was then that I met the guys in Crawlin’

-invited to a basement jam with the guys and was told that evening
+King Snake.
+I was invited to a basement jam with the guys and

-that Thackery would be leaving the group and would I be interested
+was told that evening that Thackery would be leaving the group

-in joining them?
-I had already made plans to return to Boston to
+and would I be interested in joining them?
+I had already made

-play with some other musicians I knew there, including Sarah Brown,
+plans to return to Boston to play with some other musicians I

-so I declined.
-Eventually, after things did not work out with my
+after things did not work out with my new plans, the remaining

-new plans, the remaining members of Crawlin’ King Snake and
+members of Crawlin’ King Snake and I decided to re-locate

-I decided to re-locate the band to Boston and call it Powerhouse--there
+the band to Boston and call it Powerhouse--there was such a great

-was such a great Blues and music scene in Boston then.
-Jim Thackery
+Blues and music scene in Boston then.
+Jim Thackery remained in

 So Powerhouse started out as a Chicago Blues quintet.
 Eventually